 Working with yourself is not like working with pottery, or cooking, or carpentry, where you actually “see” or “touch” the progress.
 When you work with yourself, you need to feel it in your daily life, in the time between therapy sessions.
 You feel it in the behavior patterns you have towards yourself and others.

 With the therapist, who is bound to confidentiality, you can speak about everything without being afraid of being judged or nailed to the ground because of who you really are.
 Managing to speak about issues you’ve never shared with anyone, in a safe place, can change your perspectives over your life.
-More than that, after you’ve experienced putting words on difficult situations or feelings, in that safe place, it is much easier to talk about outside the therapist’s office.
+More than that, after you’ve experienced putting words on difficult situations or feelings, in that safe place, it is much easier to talk about them outside the therapist’s office.
 You learn how to use words, and how to express your needs in a way that is comfortable both for you and for those who hear them.

 Where else can you do this?
 In today’s society, when we’re supposed to be “perfect,” where is it that YOU can take the freedom to be yourself with all that you are?